 Later Tom McCarty sent letters for months to Simpson, threatening to avenge the killing of his brother and nephew.

-Simpson eventually made the choice to leave Delta and move to California.
-Tom McCarty is said to have hid out in the Paradox Valley for some time after the robbery but eventually left the area also, possibly ending up in Oregon, Alaska or Montana.
+Simpson eventually made the choice to leave Delta and move to California, and lived a relatively long life for the times, surviving until 1940.
+Tom McCarty is said to have hid out in the Paradox Valley, on the Dolores River in Montrose County, for some time after the robbery but eventually left the area also, possibly ending up in Oregon, Alaska or Montana.

 1. Father and son, Bill and Fred McCarty, killed with Ray Simpson's .44 caliber Sharps rifle while trying to flee a robbery of the Farmers and Merchant Bank in Delta, Colorado.
 Interestingly, as the two outlaw's bodies were displayed for several days in downtown Delta as a lesson in making bad choices, notice that the undertaker apparently shaved the two, located Bill's hat, and styled (or at least combed) Fred's hair.

 4. William Ray Simpson.